alidcastano/alidcastano-jekyll/_treasure-trove/articles/derekSivers-DoThis.md

 1. Prepare for the worst
 2. Expect disaster (and appreciate things more)
 3. Own as little as possible
-4. Choose importunity, not loyalty (do what is best for future of your current situation, loyalty only to most important relationships)
+4. Choose opportunity, not loyalty (do what is best for future of your current situation, loyalty only to most important relationships)
 5. Choose plan with most options (similar to
 Paul Graham's [Stay Upwind](/StayUpwind))
 6. Avoid planning (max options = no plans)